AndersDeath/diary2/000-current.md

 # 10 September - Saturday - Saint-Perersburg

 Today I was in SPB Botanic gardnen.
 Also it was a cheat meal day.
 We were in Balagan food court.
 It's nice place and I got nice burger there.
-At the same time
+At the same time Me and Ksusha recieved her designh diploma, which is cool.